 The bottom line

-For 2026, Aiper wins on smart cleaning — WavePath navigation and HydroComm through-water connectivity make the Scuba X1 the most capable cordless robot in this matchup, and the best pick if cleaning power and app control top your list.
-WYBOT wins on convenience and value — the S2 Solar’s floating solar dock, longest-in-class battery, and lower entry prices make it the most hands-off, budget-friendly cordless brand here.
-Decide by whether you’d rather pay more for the smartest navigation (Aiper) or get set-and-forget solar charging at a better price (WYBOT).
+For 2026, Aiper wins on smart cleaning and price — WavePath 3.0 navigation, 6,600 GPH suction, and built-in underwater app connectivity make the Scuba X1 ($949.99 MSRP) the most capable cordless robot in this matchup, at meaningfully less than WYBOT’s flagship.
+WYBOT wins on hands-off convenience — the S2 Solar’s floating solar dock recharges the robot on its own between cleans, at a $1,799.99 MSRP premium.
+Decide by whether you’d rather pay less for the smartest navigation (Aiper) or pay more to never plug in a charger (WYBOT).